IBMStreams/streamsx.sttgateway/_docs/230-user_watson_stt_usage_patterns.md

    // Some of the important output functions that must be used to check
    // the result of the transcription are:
    // getSTTErrorMessage --> It tells whether the transcription succeeded or not.
-   // isFinalizedUtterance --> In sttResultMode 1, it tells whether this is a
+   // isFinalizedUtterance --> If sttResultMode is `partial`, it tells whether this is a
    //                          partial utterance or a finalized utterance.
    // isTranscriptionCompleted --> It tells whether the transcription is
    //                              completed for the current audio conversation or not.